titanicoctopus/Notes/Brabond.md

 Summary
 --
 A game about fishing for the right set of fish.
-Use the right bait to
+Use the right bait to catch fish that you want.

 Gameplay
 --